bizflycloud/terraform-provider-bizflycloud/docs/resources/volume_snapshot.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_volume_snapshot"
 description: |-
     Provides a Bizfly Cloud Volume Snapshot resource.
 This can be used to create and delete volume snapshot.
 ---

 # Resource: bizflycloud_volume_snapshot

 Provides a Bizfly Cloud Volume Snapshot resource.
 This can be used to create, and delete volume snapshot.

 ## Example Usage

 ```hcl